kyma-project/kyma/docs/01-overview/02-main-areas/eventing/evnt-02-useful-links.md

 title: Useful links
 ---

-You can find out more about Eventing by following the links on this page.
+Find out more about Eventing by following the links on this page.

 To learn more about how Eventing works, see: